Easy Peasy You

 - If asthmatics or allergy sufferers inhale fragrances, this can lead to breathing difficulties

-- Essential oils are the natural protection of plants from other living beings
+- Essential oils are the plant’s natural protection against other living beings

 - Essential oils trigger stress in your skin

-Do you avoid fragrances or can't you do without the pleasant scent?
-Write us in the comments.
+Do you avoid fragrances or can't live without the pleasant scent?
+Let us know in the comments.

 - Tags: Allergie, Hautpflege, Inhaltsstoffe, Naturkosmetik, Rosacea